SimpleDataLabsInc/prophecy-docs/docs/architecture/authentication/saml-okta.md

 - Click Create App Integration.
 - Select SAML 2.0 and click Next.
 - Set App name to "Prophecy SAML App" and click Next.
-- Single Sign On URL: https://your-prophecy-ide-url/api/oauth/samlCallback
+- Single Sign On URL: https://your-prophecy-ide-url.domain/api/oauth/samlCallback
 - Select Use this for Recipient URL and Destination URL
-- Audience URI (SP Entity ID): Give a name which will be used as entity issuer id. example: prophecyokta
+- Audience URI (SP Entity ID): Give a name which will be used as entity issuer ID.
+For example: `prophecyokta`
 - Name ID format: Choose "EmailAddress" from drop down
 - Application username: Email
 - Attribute Statements: Please add two attributes name and email with the same details as given in below screenshot.